Jeunese/jeunese.github.io/docs/get-started.md

 This isn't a case of simply aggregating information in one place.
 Technical documentation is about presenting *useful* content that is clear, searchable, and easy for your target audience to read, follow, and use.
 It should empower them to get their jobs done.

+## Before you start

+Investigate the existing tools at the company for whom you're writing documentation to see what you might be able to leverage and integrate.
+Many people are passionate about the topics you write, so link with other colleagues and communities, such as PMs and test engineers, and try to get stakeholder buy-in.

 There are five high-level tasks involved in getting started with product documentation:

 1. Do the groundwork (define your goals).